 Course Co-chairs: Stephen Beverley, PhD, FASTMH and Ian Cheeseman, PhD

 From transmission to pathology and treatment, parasitic diseases are the complex result of the actions of individual cells, of groups of cells or organs, and of whole organisms.
 Technological limitations have largely confined most research to examining bulk populations of host, parasite or vector cells.
 This has obscured much important biology happening at the single cell level.
-There have been remarkable advances in the ability to identify, capture and analyze individual cells from their environment which are enabling research at a finer scale than previously feasible.
-This course will introduce the emerging tools which are being used to dissect the biology of single cells.
-We will focus on four main areas: I) identification, marking and capture of single cells; II) ‘omics approachs for single cell biology; III) data analysis for single cell biology, and; IV) the scale and cost of single cell analysis.
+There have been remarkable advances in the ability to identify, capture and analyze individual cells from their environment that are enabling research at a finer scale than previously feasible.
+This course will introduce the emerging tools that are being used to dissect the biology of single cells.
+We will focus on four main areas: I) identification, marking and capture of single cells; II) ‘omics approaches for single cell biology; III) data analysis for single cell biology, and; IV) the scale and cost of single cell analysis.
 The course will draw from aspects of host, vector and parasite biology.

 2016 Annual Meeting

 Online Program Planner - Find a Speaker, Presentation or Topic

 The Online Program Planner allows you to view the entire program, including plenary, scientific and poster sessions, symposia and abstracts.
 Search for a specific speaker or presentation and create your own itinerary for the Annual Meeting.

 Click here to purchase an on-demand webcast from the 2016 Annual Meeting.
 You will be taken to a list of all recorded sessions available.